- Alternatively, the game will be released as a whole for the New 3DS.

 1. Both Kamui's mother and father had dragon blood, with Kamui winning the inheritance lottery.
 This would be like the Holy Blood from the Judgral games.

-2. Kamui is really a half-sibling and his/her birth father was a dragon.
+2. Kamui is really a half-sibling and their birth father was a dragon.

 3. Kamui's looks and shapeshifting were inherited the same way as the Brand from the Tellius games.